-When White Maggi appeared again in an interview unprompted, I took advantage of the opportunity to probe.
-Ayanobasiya, Matthew, and I were visiting Ayanobasiya, a Nankani grandmother.
-We sat beneath shade trees and talking about food, particularly the changes in the foods she had seen throughout her life.
+When White Maggi appeared again in an interview unprompted, I probed.
+Matthew and I were visiting Ayanobasiya, a Nankani grandmother.
+We sat beneath shade trees and talked about food and the cuisine changes she experienced throughout her life.

 “In our days,” she said, “the ingredients we used to prepare our foods would always give us the proper nutrients.
 But today we now go to buy things at the market.
 The Maggi, the white one, these days, people always buy those things to prepare food.
 Now when we eat those, we realize we get other diseases.
 In my days, we would find the dawa-dawa and prepare it with food.
 When we eat, it is okay for us.”

-Other elders also reflected on how the arrival of foreign foods, such as spaghetti noodles and canned goods, had not only health ramifications, but also disrupted ancestral sacrifices and drove away the forest spirits in utter disgust.
-People reciprocate to the ancestors and spirits with food sacrifices.
-Disappearing spirits, attributed in part to changing foodways, cut people off from important sources of knowledge.
-Spirits used to teach people new practices and offer their powers.
-Today they look to NGOs and outsiders.
+Other elders reflected on how the arrival of foreign foods, such as packaged noodles and canned goods, resulted in not only negative health consequences but also disrupted ancestral offerings and drove away the forest spirits in disgust.
+People reciprocate to the ancestors and spirits with traditional food sacrifices and libations.
+Losing bush spirits, attributed in part to forest destruction and changing foodways, sever people from important sources of local knowledge.
+People credit spirits for teaching them farming techniques, introducing new foods, and conferring supernatural powers.

 “Ayanobasiya, that White Maggi you mentioned, is it just those bouillon cubes?”

 Matthew, tiring of my persistence, cut in.
 “I think when we get to the market later we’ll have to find them.”

-“No,” replied Ayanobasiya.
+“No,” said Ayanobasiya.
 “You won’t be able to get them.
 They only sell them secretly.
-Those who go to buy them, they know where.
-They know the signs, so when they go to the market they will see those signs and get it.”
+Those who go to buy them, they know where to go.
+They know the signs, so when they go to the market, they will see those signs and get it.”